All Episodes

 So what's going on in your life?

-What feels true about your story, your growing up right now, and how do all of those things impact us right now?
+And how do all of those things impact us right now?

 And some of the answers are just phenomenal.

-I go through these interviews and I just am sitting there, like beaming from ear to ear because I'm so grateful myself, even after all these years of doing it, to hear folks and what they're thinking about and what they're praying about, what they're worried about, what they're solving.
+I go through these interviews and I just am sitting there like beaming from ear to ear because I'm so grateful myself, even after all these years of doing it, to hear folks and what they're thinking about and what they're praying about, what they're worried about, what they're solving.

 And the creativity will blow your mind from like church inside video and virtual realities to like growing up under dictatorship in Argentina to recently arrived immigrants from Central America.